Slovakia's next step: A 5-corner model for e-invoicing in 2027

 By adopting a five-corner model for e-invoicing, comparable to the Peppol-based approach, Slovakia is embracing a modern approach to digital tax administration.
 Under this framework, businesses exchange electronic invoices via certified Accredited Service Providers (ASPs).
 These ASPs play a crucial role in validating and reporting invoices to the tax authorities.

 Unlike some pre-clearance models, where validation occurs before an invoice reaches the buyer, the Slovak system allows invoices to be exchanged freely after validation by an accredited provider.
 This streamlined process ensures compliance while facilitating efficient business-to-business transactions within a secure network, such as the Peppol network.
+No recipient consent is required for e-invoicing in Slovakia, as it is a key element of the mandate's implementation.

 The mandate’s core obligations

 As detailed above, this system is expected to be supported by a secure network such as the Peppol network, enabling businesses to securely exchange invoices via certified third-party service providers.
 Although Peppol adoption varies across other EU countries, Slovakia's anticipated implementation demonstrates its commitment to standardised, efficient digital exchange.
 To comply with these new regulations, businesses will need to become Peppol members and obtain the necessary certification.
+Non-compliance with the new reporting obligations can result in penalties of up to € 10,000, or up to € 100,000 for repeated violations.

 What this means for businesses